-If a resident student has not been seen on campus for more than 24 hours and acquaintances do not know where the student may be, please notify Department of Public Safety at 808-956-6911.
+If a resident student has not been seen on campus for more than 24 hours and acquaintances do not know where the student may be, please immediately notify Department of Public Safety at 808-956-6911.
 Students under the age of 18 will have their parents notified if they are determined missing for more than 24 hours and law enforcement may be notified for any student missing for more than 24 hours.
 If a resident over 18 years of age is deemed to be missing, the University will, at its discretion, contact the Confidential Contact and/or the Emergency Contact on file.
 If a student has been seen in the company of an individual(s) indicating that they may be in danger, Department of Public Safety and/or the Honolulu Police Department (call 911), should be notified immediately.

 It is strongly recommended that any resident let their roommate, neighbor, or RA know if they are going on a trip, hiking, to the beach, etc. Having a friend know when to expect their roommate or friend back and having them look for that person immediately if they are not back can be lifesaving.

 UHM DPS will conduct an investigation to determine if the student is missing.
-The university will notify the following individuals within 24 hours of determining that the student is missing: If a student is under the age of 18 and is not emancipated, their parents will be notified; if the student has registered a Confidential Contact and/or Emergency Contact person with the university, the contact(s) will be notified; and if the Honolulu Police Department (HPD) was not involved in the initial campus investigation, UHM DPS will notify HPD or the appropriate law enforcement agency, depending on the jurisdiction.
+The university will notify the following individuals within 24 hours of determining that the student is missing: If a student is under the age of 18 and is not emancipated, their parent or guardian will be notified; if the student has registered a Confidential Contact and/or Emergency Contact person with the university, the contact(s) will be notified; and if the Honolulu Police Department (HPD) was not involved in the initial campus investigation, UHM DPS will notify HPD or the appropriate law enforcement agency, depending on the jurisdiction.
 If a student has been seen in the company of individual(s) indicating that they may be in danger, UHM DPS and/or the Honolulu Police Department, will be notified immediately.
 The University of Hawai‘i also may choose to contact the student’s parent/guardian in the event that a student is deemed to be missing.

 The investigation will be conducted by UHM DPS as follows: